RichLewis007/Public-Gists-from-Rich-Lewis/docs/OVERVIEW.md

 ## Operating notes

-- Don’t hand‑edit `docs/index.md`; it’s overwritten by the workflow.
+- Don’t hand‑edit `docs/index.md` as it’s overwritten by the workflow.
 - If you rename the project repo, update any links and the `baseurl` in `docs/_config.yml`.
 - If the site 404s at a lowercase path, check the casing (`/Public-Gists-from-Rich-Lewis/`).